 The Assyrian king was mistaken.
 Hezekiah tore down hilltop shrines and other worship centers forbidden by Israelite law.
 Moses had told the people during the exodus out of Egypt that once they settled in their new homeland, they should worship at only “one worship center for the entire nation of Israel” (Deuteronomy 12:5) That place became the Jerusalem Temple that King Solomon built.

 More literally, they’ll eat their own “filth” and drink the “water for their feet.”
 The question is how best to express those words today.
 Would the officer have spoken politely, using the more delicate words?
 Or would he have matched his words to the energy and the spirit he expresses in verses 14-20.
 If so, he may have used words that would get us in even more trouble than the common slang words used here.
 “Excrement,” often used, seems a little on the light side of “filth.”
 And what are you gonna do with “water for their feet”?
 “Urine?”
 That word doesn’t feel wet enough.

 A cistern was a storage pit to collect rainwater or water hauled from a spring or a stream.
 It was often chiseled out of stone and lined with waterproof plaster.

 Assyrians planned to dismantle the nation of Judah and deport the people, to make sure the nation didn’t reconstitute itself and live to rebel another day.
 Assyrians did that earlier to the northern Jewish nation of Israel, in 721 BC.
 Babylonians also deported people.
 Assyrians and Babylonians both took the captives to their own part of the world so they could keep an eye on them.

-Samaria, capital of the northern Jewish kingdom of Israel, fell to Assyria two decades earlier, in 721 BC.
+Samaria, capital of the northern Jewish kingdom of Israel, fell to Assyria two decades earlier, in about 722 BC.